pcdslab/TurboBC/README.md

 # Install
 Instructions to install and compile the code:

-1. Download the software: https://github.com/pcdslab/TurboBC.git.
+1. Download the software: git clone https://github.com/pcdslab/TurboBC.git.
 The folder graphData contains some examples of Matrix Market files.
 2. Compile the code with the Makefile in the TurboBC folder.
 Please set the library and include directories paths on the Makefile available for your particular   machine.

 # Run
 1. Update the path of the graphData folder in the corresponding .sh file